-Knowledge: Knowledge activities under implementation include: financial inclusion for agriculture-dependent households, women and finance, and two activities related to leveraging technology for financial inclusion.
+Knowledge: Knowledge activities under implementation include: financial inclusion for agriculture-dependent households, women and finance, and leveraging technology for financial inclusion.
 Two additional activities have also been recently introduced to explore consumer risks in digital finance and document FISF learnings to inform effective policymaking beyond the program itself.

-Since individuals engaged in agriculture are estimated to constitute more than 25 percent of financially excluded, improving their access to financial services is critical to achieving the Universal Financial Access.
+Individuals engaged in agriculture are estimated to constitute more than 25 percent of the financially excluded globally, which makes them a critical segment in achieving the Universal Financial Access.
 A global experts workshop on Financial Inclusion of Agriculture Dependent Households was held at The Hague, Netherlands on June 23rd and 24th, 2015, and a report on the workshop has been published and disseminated.
 Two key takeaways from the workshop were: a) need to focus on broader array of financial services rather than just credit or insurance for agricultural production, and to improve the quality of data on financial inclusion of agricultural households; and, b) the opportunity to facilitate increased use of transaction accounts to send government payments and remittances to agricultural households.